RougeLi/WebServiceTemplate/README.md

 ### Prerequisites

-- Ensure that the correct version of Node.js is installed.
-You can refer to the `.nvmrc` file for the specific version.
+- Ensure that the correct version of Node.js is installed (see `.nvmrc` for details).
 - Install [pnpm](https://pnpm.io/) globally:

   ```bash